vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/13_The_Significance_of_the_Philosophy_of_the_Upani.md

 3

-The position of Deussen is, of course, coloured by his acceptance of the view that Kant has finally shown that the knowledge of the ultimate reality is not possible, with which he combines the Schopenhauerian doctrine of the primacy of the will which he traces to Christianity, and his view of the Upani- şads is, therefore, greatly determined by his double desire, to find in them the anticipation of Kant and to show that the views of Kant, as modified by Schopenhauer, are the only possible views of philosophy.
+The position of Deussen is, of course, coloured by his acceptance of the view that Kant has finally shown that the knowledge of the ultimate reality is not possible, with which he combines the Schopenhauerian doctrine of the primacy of the will which he traces to Christianity, and his view of the Upani- ṣads is, therefore, greatly determined by his double desire, to find in them the anticipation of Kant and to show that the views of Kant, as modified by Schopenhauer, are the only possible views of philosophy.
 To those who do. not accept his theories the arguments adduced by him fall with the theories themselves, but the investigation of this question belongs to a general philoso- phical discussion, which is hardly here necessary or appropriate.
 The more important question which arises is to what extent the doctrines of the Upani- ṣads do foreshadow the views of Kant.

 Phil. of Up., pp. 88-50.